 The Virtue of Patience

-Virtue means behaviour or attitude that show high moral standards.
-Whereas, in the Islamic concept of morality, the deeds which are appreciated by Allah and his Rasool (PBUH)are called virtues.
-Justice, Honesty, Kindness, Forgiveness, Charity, Truthfulness, Modesty, Humility and Patience are a few of the virtues which are appreciated in Islam.
-The virtue of patience is among those which are relatively more valued and rewarded by the Allah Almighty.
-The Holy Quran is the ultimate guide for the Muslims to know the likes, dislikes, preferences and constraints of the Lord.
-The importance of the virtue of patience can be estimated by the fact that Allah has mentioned its attributes about 90 times in the Holy Quran.
+Virtue means behaviour or attitude that shows high moral standards.
+Whereas, in the Islamic concept of morality, the deeds which are appreciated by Allah and His Rasool (PBUH)are called virtues.
+Justice, Honesty, Kindness, Forgiveness, Charity, Truthfulness, Modesty, Humility, and Patience are a few of the virtues which are appreciated in Islam.
+The virtue of patience is among those that are relatively more valued and rewarded by Allah Almighty.
+The Holy Quran is the ultimate guide for Muslims to know the likes, dislikes, preferences, and constraints of the Lord.
+The importance of the virtue of patience can be gauged by the fact that Allah mentions its attributes approximately 90 times in the Holy Quran.

 Patience, according to the Oxford Advanced Learner’s Dictionary, means:

 It means to tolerate unfavourable circumstances or behaviours without complaining.
 It is the name of perseverance and endurance in difficult situations.
-Allah has guided His creation to keep patience at the difficult times and ask for His help.
+Allah has guided His creation to remain patient during difficult times and to ask for His help.
 He says in Surah Al-Baqarah:

 “O you who have believed, seek help through patience and prayer.
 Indeed, Allah is with the patient.”

-Indeed, Allah shows His support and companionship for those who remain steadfast and patient at the times of their sufferings and trials.
+Indeed, Allah shows His support and companionship for those who remain steadfast and patient during their times of suffering and trials.

 Types of Patience

-The second type of patience is to control your evil desires and abstain from the sins.
+The second type of patience is to control your evil desires and abstain from sin.
 A person displays patience when he does not gaze at the opposite sex or when he performs his tough duty honestly, in the absence of his superiors.
-Abstaining from the gambling, alcoholism, theft and back-biting are some of the examples of this type of patience.
+Abstaining from gambling, alcoholism, theft, and back-biting are some of the examples of this type of patience.

-The third kind of patience is to control yourself at the times of calamity or big loses.
-The problems can be in form of some physical illness, world pandemic, business or social losses.
+The third kind of patience is to control yourself at times of calamity or big losses.
+The problems can be in the form of some physical illness, a worldwide pandemic, business, or social losses.
 The calamity can be in the form of the death of your dear ones.
 It can be the disloyalty of your beloveds.
 To face all these difficult situations without complaining to your Lord is called keeping patience.

-This virtue is important to be embraced because our beloved Prophet Muhammad (PBUH) has taught us the lesson of patience and tolerance in his whole life.
+This virtue is important to be embraced because our beloved Prophet Muhammad (PBUH) has taught us the lesson of patience and tolerance throughout his whole life.
 He (PBUH) displayed forbearance when the people of Taif were throwing stones at him.
-You witness no complains on his lips on the deaths of his beloved young sons (Qasim and Ibrahim).
-All the verbal andphysical assaults of the non-Muslims were tolerated with great patience.
+You witness no complaints on his lips on the deaths of his beloved young sons (Qasim and Ibrahim).
+All the verbal and physical assaults of the non-Muslims were tolerated with great patience.
 He (PBUH) remained steadfast and enduring even in the tough times of 29 battles (more or less).
 He PBUH said,

 “Whoever remains patient, Allah will make him patient.
 Nobody can be given a blessing better and greater than patience.”
 (Sahih Al-Bukhari – Book 24 Hadith 548)

-On many occasions He (PBUH) has encouraged his companions to keep patience.
+On many occasions, He (PBUH) has encouraged his companions to be patient.
 For example: Samurah ibn Jundub narrates: The Prophet (peace be upon him) named our cavalry “the Cavalry of Allah,” when we were struck with panic, and when panic overtook us, the Apostle of Allah (peace be upon him) commanded us to be united, to have patience and perseverance; and to be so when we fought.

 Life is not a bed of roses.
-You are bound to face losses, hardships or calamities in your life.
-But the question is how to cope with these bad times?
+You are bound to face losses, hardships, or calamities in your life.
+But the question is, how to cope with these bad times?
 There are only two possible reactions.
-One way is to get panic and complain about God (or the other people), for what has happened to you.
-The other way is to seek the help of the Lord by keeping patience.
+One way is to get panicked and complain about God (or the other people) for what has happened to you.
+The other way is to seek the Lord’s help by being patient.
 Meanwhile, strive hard to get out of the situation.
 Patience is always the call of wisdom.
 It helps you to find a better solution.
 Furthermore, it will lead you closer to your Lord.
 Allah Almighty says in Surah Al-Baqarah:

 “And seek assistance through patience and prayer…” [Al-Baqarah 2:45].